"Words belong to everyone, but each person has a way of using them that is unlike any other"

 I've provided Psychodynamic therapy to a wide and interesting variety of people, from many different backgrounds and cultures, of different sexualities and genders, many of whom have significantly changed how they think about themselves and the life they live.

-As well as supporting people with conditions such as depression, anxiety, neurodivergence, sexuality, identity, relational difficulties etc, I also have an interest in helping people to understand how loss (in its many different forms: abandonment, death, ending of relationships, loss of self) can take root internally as crippling psychological states that can affect your capacity to have close relationships with others.
+I have an interest in helping people to understand how loss (in its many different forms: abandonment, death, ending of relationships, loss of self) can take root internally as crippling psychological states, such a melancholia, that can affect your capacity to have close relationships with others.

-I have a special interest in linguistics; how we communicate with others and with ourselves can fundamentally impact the nature of our personal and professional relationships; how we feel about ourselves and see the world is filtered through the language we use.
-I'm currently studying for a BA Honours in French and English Language.
+I also have an interest in linguistics; how we communicate with others and with ourselves can fundamentally impact the nature of our personal and professional relationships; how we feel about ourselves and see the world is filtered through the language we use.
+I'm currently studying a BA Honours in French and English Language.

 -